Rachel Gould, Director of Study Abroad

 Study at the London Center

-The London Center is housed in a restored Victorian mansion in the South Kensington district of the city.
+The London Center is housed in a restored Victorian townhouse in the South Kensington district of the city.
 Most faculty members are British and convey a perspective that helps students understand British society and develop cross-cultural awareness.
 Excursions and visits to various institutions, cultural centers, and museums are an integral part of the curriculum, while presentations by guest lecturers bring students into contact with distinguished individuals from a variety of disciplines.

 Students carry a full academic load while studying in London and enjoy many opportunities for class-related trips and other educational travel.